-Should you create a wish list for major expenses?
+- Should you create a wish list for major expenses?
 By keeping a running list of potential major expenditures—things like remodeling projects, new furniture, new cars and vacations—you’ll give yourself extra time to ponder whether these are good uses for your money.

-This is the sixth article in a series.
+The above article is part of a series.
 Click here to find links to the other nine articles in the series.
 Follow Jonathan on Twitter and on Facebook.